Codecademy/docs/content/numpy/concepts/built-in-functions/terms/linspace/linspace.md

 - `stop`: The (optionally included) endpoint of the sequence.
 - `num`: The number of values to generate.
 Defaults to 50.
 - `endpoint`: Boolean flag.
 If `True`, `stop` is included as the last value.
 If `False`, `stop` is excluded.
 Defaults to `True`.
 - `retstep`: Boolean flag.
-If `True` the result will include the calculated step size between values.
+If `True`, the result will include the calculated step size between values.
 Defaults to `False`.
 - `dtype`: The `dtype` of the returned array, if omitted, `dtype` is inferred from `start` and `stop`.
 Defaults to `None`.
 - `axis`: If `start` and `stop` are arrays, this specifies on what axis the values will be added.
 If `0` the axis is added at the beginning.
 If `-1` it's added at the end.
 Defaults to `0`.